kozodoi/fairness/README.md

 # Overview of the fairness R package

-The fairness R package provides a tool to easily calculate algorithmic fairness metrics for given predicted probabilities or predicted classes between sensitive groups of populations.
-It also provides additional opportunities to compare various other prediction metrics between subgroups.
+The fairness R package provides a tool to easily calculate algorithmic fairness metrics for given predicted probabilities or predicted classes between different sensitive groups.
+It also provides additional opportunities to visualize and compare other prediction metrics between the subgroups.

 You can load the package by running: